jagoosw/SPICE-Space-Programmed-to-Incite-Chilli-Enlargement/README.md

 ## The Container
 Origionally the plan was to make a cubic container out of acrylic.
 When I discovered that acrylic would cost ~10x more than the plant cost I immediatly scrapped the idea.
 The container I have settled on is a clear plastic bag with a frame to hold it off the top of the plant with a lid to allow it to be watered.

 All of the parts can be printed in PLA/PETG except for the heater duct which **must** be printed in PC otherwise it will melt.
+My printer is still not printing reliably so I haven't got roudn to this bit yet.

 The design also needs 3xM5, 4xM3x16 nut and bolts and a large clear bag.